 It was just smoke and mirrors.

-Andrew Weisman isn't having much luck either.
+Andrew Weissman isn't having much luck either.

-He and his roommate were excited about the chance to make a profit by renting out their row house in Northwest Washington.
+He and his roommate were excited about the chance to make a profit by renting out their row house in northwest Washington.

 They posted an ad in December on Craigslist to see what would happen.

-At first they asked for $2,500 a night.
+At first, they asked for $2,500 a night.

 No takers.